shree998/Campus-Expert/submissions/kennyhong/module-2/module-2.md

 * Trust was broken between him and his fellow executive members.
 How were we able to trust him again?

-* This can affects the group's image, if someone were to find out that an important person of the group was taking and distributing items without asking.
+* This can affects the group's image, what would someone think about a student group where a trusted important representative of the group was taking and distributing items without asking.

 * We asked him to return the rest of the items taken and developed a new inventory system for the club.

 * We didn't want this to affect the community negatively and forgiveness is important for a positive outcome.
 He was a huge part in the planning of events and a well known player of the game and we didn't want to start a bigger situation outside our community.
 We decided as a group to give the person another chance.

+* If they wanted to remain a key player in our group, he had to post an apology since by this point, many of the group members knew about the situation.

 # Outcome

+He apologized and continued to work with us with events.
+The community was mostly positive with the situation but there were still some who voiced their opinion in a very rude and unneccessary manner.
+We dealt with toxic posts promptly, gave out warnings, and suspended from the group as a final measure.

 A year later, the inventory system is still going strong.
 All new shipments must be dropped sealed by the executive, due to the design of the box, any tampering is very noticable and will be noted.
 The box is opened during a meeting and gets counted and added into the inventory on the spot.
 Any extra swag left over from events gets used in the next event and stored in a locker where it gets counted each week and only two people have the key to the items.
 With constant monitoring and frequent events, we never had another incident.
 The group was happy with this outcome and I was happy this did not escalate any further.